webiny/docs.webiny.com/docs/tutorials/build-a-portfolio-website-with-react-webiny-apollo.md

 ## Introduction
 In this tutorial, you will set up a portfolio website to showcase your projects and your blogs using React, Webiny Headless CMS, and Apollo GraphQL.
 After setting up your portfolio website, you will be able to focus all of your creativity on the content for blogs and projects.

-These are the features of the Portfolio Website
+These are the features of the Portfolio Website:
-- 3 Content types: Blogs, Projects
+- 2 Content types: Blogs, Projects
 - 6 Created blogs
 - 6 Created projects
-- Permissions set to `true` for blogs and projects
+- Apollo Client to fetch the content models data
 - Responsive design using Material UI React Components

 ## Prerequisites

 - A Webiny Project

-First of all, make sure you follow the [Prerequisites](http://localhost:3000/docs/get-started/quick-start#prerequisites) to create a Webiny project.
+First of all, make sure you follow the [prerequisites](http://localhost:3000/docs/get-started/quick-start#prerequisites) to create a Webiny project.

 ## Steps

 ### 1. Back-end
-When setting up a new Webiny project, currently, there are two project templates you can choose from `full` and `cms`.
+When setting up a new Webiny project, there are currently two project templates you can choose, `full` and `cms` template.
 Both include the Headless CMS app by default.

 ### 1.1 Webiny Headless CMS project
 To create a Webiny Headless CMS project, run the following command: